TapasmitaPattanaik14/clone/backend/markdown/Unit_5_EVS.md

 The image also contains two illustrations:

-1. A collection of agricultural chemical containers and sprayers, including products labeled "WEEDN" and "ROSE DUST", as well as various bottles and cans of different colors.
+1. A collection of agricultural chemical containers and sprayers, including products labeled "WEEDN", "ROSE DUST", and various other pesticide and fertilizer containers.

-2. A field scene showing agricultural workers spraying chemicals on a crop, likely rice paddies.
-The workers are wearing protective gear and using backpack sprayers in a lush green field.
+2. A field scene showing individuals applying chemicals to a crop field.
+The people are wearing protective gear and using spraying equipment in a lush green field.

-These illustrations visually represent the use of agricultural chemicals mentioned in the text and their potential impact on soil and water pollution.
+These images visually reinforce the text's message about the use of agricultural chemicals and their potential impact on soil pollution.
 # CONTROL OF SOIL POLLUTION

 - Management of soil wastes include collection and categorization of wastes.
 Recovery of resources like scrap metals, plastics, etc., for recycling and reuse and safe disposal with a minimum environmental hazards is to be followed.